 - Where possible make medical appointments outside of the school day.
 If this is not possible, please make sure your child is in school around the appointment. - Encourage your child to take responsibility for being on time to school.
-A reliable alarm clock and an appropriate bedtime would contribute to this. - Discourage your child from staying overnight with friends during the week. - Check with the relevant Key Stage team if you have any concerns as to whether your child is present in school. - Leave of absence during term time is not a parental right.
+A reliable alarm clock and an appropriate bedtime would contribute to this. - Discourage your child from staying overnight with friends during the week. - Check with the relevant Key Stage team if you have any concerns as to whether your child is present in school. - Contact the school for support so that we can work together to improve attendance with yourselves - Leave of absence during term time is not a parental right.
 If there are special or exceptional circumstances, please contact the Headteacher in writing and a decision will be made if the absence can be authorised or not. - Encourage your child to come to school even if they are feeling slightly unwell.
 School will contact you if it becomes necessary. - Talk positively about coming to school.

-Links to other policies
+29. Links to other policies